fatehr15/ai-assisted-webpages/README.md

 This was the toughest part.
 Every bug felt like a mystery box:
 - I had to constantly regenerate code blocks using AI.
 - Trial and error dominated the debugging process.
-- I realized how important actual coding knowledge is to move beyond surface-level development.
+- I realized how important actual coding knowledge is to move beyond surface level development.

 ---